rdmueller/aoc-2018/README.md

 ... is to

 - have a shared code base.
-It weill be interesting to see how the same problem is solved in different languages with different approaches
+It will be interesting to see how the same problem is solved in different languages with different approaches
 - have a development environment in which all examples run out of the box

 ### How do we ensure that all examples run out of the box?

-The best solution will be to use https://gitpod.io .
+The best solution will be to use https://gitpod.io.
 Just prefix the URL with `gitpod.io#` or click on https://gitpod.io#https://github.com/rdmueller/aoc-2018 and a webbased IDE will open with the repository already cloned in a docker container.

 It would be awesome if we manage to get all solutions up and running in this container!